redstone-finance/redstone-oracles-monorepo/packages/evm-connector/README.md

 💡 Note: You can also override the following functions (do it on your own risk):

-- `isTimestampValid(uint256 receivedTimestamp) returns (bool)` - to enable custom logic of timestamp validation
+- `validateTimestamp(uint256 receivedTimestampMilliseconds)` - to enable custom logic of timestamp validation
 - `aggregateValues(uint256[] memory values) returns (uint256)` - to enable custom logic of aggregating values from different providers (by default this function takes the median value)
-- `getAuthorisedSignerIndex(address _signerAddress) returns (uint256)` function and `uniqueSignersThreshold` contract variable - to enable custom logic of signers authorisation
+- `getAuthorisedSignerIndex(address _signerAddress) returns (uint8)` function and `getUniqueSignersThreshold() returns (uint8)` function - to enable custom logic of signers authorisation

 After applying the mentioned change you will be able to access the data calling the local `getOracleNumericValueFromTxMsg` function.
 You should pass the data feed id converted to `bytes32`.